Anne Laukaitis Champion for Children Award

 - An unbridled and optimistic pursuit of possibility.

-The Twelfth Annual Anne Laukaitis Champion for Children Award will be given at the 2021 Annual Meeting/Voices for Children Luncheon of the CCPC Board of Directors on Tuesday, December 7, 2021 at All Saints Episcopal Church Parish Hall.
+The Thirteenth Annual Anne Laukaitis Champion for Children Award will be given at the 2022 Annual Meeting/Voices for Children Luncheon of the Cabarrus County Partnership for Children (CCPC) Board of Directors on Tuesday, December 6, 2022 at All Saints Episcopal Church Parish Hall.
 The recipient will be honored and will receive a plaque of thanks at the meeting.
 The family of the recipient will be invited to the Annual Meeting/Voice for Children Luncheon to share in the award presentation.

 PAST Award Recipients